bile0026/librenms_server/README.md

 # Librenms_server
-deploy latest release of Librenms core server.
+deploy latest master branch of Librenms core server.

 Work in Progress, not ready for prime time yet.